Enema of the State: Touring

 With massive radio and video play, Blink-182 played to larger crowds when they began touring in support of Enema of the State.
 The Loserkids Tour commenced in the autumn of 1999 and was the band's first arena tour.
 The band was forced to postpone remaining dates of a spring European tour in 2000 when both DeLonge and Barker came down with strep throat.
 The band played to sold-out audiences and performed worldwide during the summer of 2000 on The Mark, Tom and Travis Show Tour.
 The tour was staged as a drive-in movie, with a giant retro billboard suspended from the ceiling, and films were projected on the screen behind the band – including vintage gay porn as a joke.
 The tour was one of the most anticipated rock tours of the season and the band headed out on the road with Bad Religion and Fenix TX.
 Barker broke one of his fingers during an altercation with two men who kept flirting with his girlfriend in Ohio, and Damon Delapaz, guitarist of Fenix TX, stepped in on drums for Barker.
 Hoppus recalled an overwhelming emotional feeling when the band sold out the Great Western Forum in Los Angeles.

 The band also performed at the Reading and Leeds Festivals in August 2000.
 To celebrate the success of the tour, the band released a limited edition live album titled The Mark, Tom, and Travis Show (The Enema Strikes Back!), which featured snippets of the band's between-song dialogue.
 Released in November 2000, the band returned to the studio with Finn to complete a song left off the final track listing of Enema of the State: "Man Overboard."
 The final tour in support of Enema of the State was the 2001 Honda Civic Tour, for which the band designed a Honda Civic to promote the company.

-In 2019, the band (who was then touring with guitarist/vocalist Matt Skiba in place of DeLonge) dedicated part of their tour with rapper Lil Wayne to playing Enema of the State in its entirety to honor the 20th anniversary of its release, which included the first live performances of "Aliens Exist" and "Anthem" since the band's initial breakup in 2005.
+In 2019, the band conducted a tour in which they celebrated the 20th anniversary of Enema of the State by performing the album in its entirety.
+Matt Skiba, who was the band's guitarist/vocalist from 2015 to 2022, performed DeLonge's parts.